ForgingAntiquity/forgingantiquity.github.io/research.md

 <a name="publications"/>
 ### Publications

-We will blog on the project at the [Markers of Authenticity](https://markersofauthenticity.wordpress.com) blog.
+We will blog on the project at the [Markers of Authenticity](https://markersofauthenticity.com) blog.

 #### Published

+M. Choat, ‘Forging Antiquities: the case of papyrus fakes’, in *The Palgrave Handbook on Art Crime*, edd.
+S. Hufnagel and D. Chappell (Basingstoke: Palgrave MacMillen, 2019), 557–86.

+R. Yuen-Collingridge,  'Constantine Simonides and papyrus fragments of Gemistus Pletho's Μαγικὰ λόγια τῶν ἀπὸ Ζωροάστρου μάγων', *Analecta Papyrologica* 31 (2019), 369–85.

+M. Choat, ‘Dating Papyri: Familiarity, Instinct and Guesswork’, *Journal for the Study of the New Testament* 41 (2019) 58–83.

 M. Choat, ‘The Gospel of Jesus’s Wife: A Preliminary Paleographical Assessment’, *Harvard Theological Review* 107 (2014), 160–62.

 #### In press

-M. Choat, ‘The Case of Papyrus Fakes’, in *The Art Crime Handbook*, ed.
-D. Chappell and S. Hufnagel (Basingstoke: Palgrave Macmillan, in press).

-M. Choat, 'Dating and Authenticating papyri, from Mabillon to the present day', *Journal for the Study of the New Testament*.
+T. Wasserman and M. Choat, ‘“The Cable Guy:” Constantine Simonides and Codex Mayerianus’, *Bulletin of the American Society of Papyrologists*.

 R. Lucarelli and M. Choat, 'Forged Copies of the Book of the Dead", *The Oxford Handbook of the Egyptian Book of the Dead*, edd.
-Rita Lucarelli and Martin Stadler.
+Rita Lucarelli and Martin Stadler (Oxford: Oxford University Press).

 #### In preparation

+M. Choat, R. Yuen-Collingridge, and R. Ast, 'A Catalog of Simonides' Papyri'

 R. Yuen-Collingridge, 'The first forged papyrus in Euorpe: Pierre Hamon and his work on ancient scripts'.

-M. Choat and T. Wasserman, 'The Cable guy: the biblical papyri of Constantine Simonides'.

 Work is also in progress by Yuen-Collingridge, Choat, and Schwendner on other parts of the Simonides corpus, as well as on the historical circumstances of his career.